Ceremonial Beddings: Wedding Traditions Across Cultures

 Renaissance Individualism and Growing Privacy

-• Symbolic Rituals: Handfasting and shared wine cups replaced overt public rituals.
+• Symbolic Rituals: Unity cups and shared tokens replaced the need for public witnesses.

 Wedding Bedding Ceremonies: From Public Rituals to Private Romance